-This vocation is also referred to as a Certified or Chief Sustainability Officer (CSO).
-The CSO analyses and predicts a company or institution's future outlook, present stability and environmental impact.
-Previously, companies would hire outside consultants to make these predictions based on past performance.
-Corporations decided that hiring outside the company made no sense financially.
-The CSO sets policy, goals and objectives to assure that the corporation maintains and even exceeds productivity and profitability, and meets or exceeds environmental policy.
+Within the last twenty years, corporations have begun to make the environment a priority while producing goods or providing services.
+A sustainability officer (often referred to as a CSO, or chief sustainability officer) is someone who will analyze and predict a company or institution's future outlook, present stability, and environmental impact.
+The sustainability officer sets policy, goals and objectives to assure that the corporation maintains and even exceeds productivity and profitability, and meets or exceeds environmental policy.

-A CSO's workplace is throughout the company.
-Personnel are interviewed while qualitative and quantitative data are gathered in order to provide 'white papers' or reports to the CEO or Executive Team Members.
+A sustainability officer's workplace is throughout the entire company.
+Personnel are interviewed while qualitative and quantitative data are gathered in order to provide 'white papers' or reports to the CEO or executive team members.
 Reports are generated every quarter or three months.
-During those times that the CSO is not gathering data, he or she usually has a private office suite in which to study relevant data and compile reports.
+During those times that the sustainability officer is not gathering data, he or she usually has a private office suite in which to study relevant data and compile reports.